MorphiaOrg/morphia-docs/content/morphia/2.4/quicktour.md

 `Map` values nor will it store null values in to MongoDB.
 If your application needs empty or null values to be present for whatever reason, setting these values to true will tell Morphia to save them for you.
-There are a few other options to configure on `MorphiaConfig`, but we'll not be covering them here.
+There are a few other options to configure on `MorphiaConfig`, but they will not be covered here.

 ## Mapping Classes